 - parents/caregivers are responsible for their children's safety and actions while on campus

-- staff organising events that may involve parents/caregivers must ensure that, where appropriate, arrangements for supervisors are made
+- staff organising events that may involve parents/caregivers must ensure that, where appropriate, arrangements for supervision are made

-- child are allowed in classes on an occasional basis, or for an agreed period of time—students must request permission in advance from the lecturer or tutor
+- children are allowed in classes on an occasional basis, or for an agreed period of time—students must request permission in advance from the lecturer or tutor

 - if it's not possible for a parent or caregiver to attend class because of their responsibility to a child/children, the lecturer should take all reasonable steps to ensure that the course material is provided to the absent student.